 Core Team Member, Operations Director

-Michael Chiou completed his medical education at Rutgers New Jersey Medical School, where he also completed his preliminary training, before moving on to the Icahn School of Medicine at Mount Sinai for his physical medicine and rehabilitation residency.
+Dr. Chiou completed his medical education at Rutgers New Jersey Medical School, where he also completed his preliminary training, before moving on to the Icahn School of Medicine at Mount Sinai for his physical medicine and rehabilitation residency.
+He then completed a brain injury medicine fellowship at Rusk Rehabilitation and the NYU Grossman School of Medicine at New York University.
 He has research interests in brain injury medicine and pulmonary rehabilitation of unweanable ventilator-dependent patients.

 Lou Saporito, BA, RRT